Data Protection Statement

 Aberystwyth University seeks to develop a better understanding of our alumni and alumni community to help the University maintain and increase the long-standing fellowship between Aberystwyth alumni and the University and with each other and to invite and harness the support of alumni and community for the benefit of our students and the University.
 We aim to record, process and research data on individuals within our growing community of over 90,000 alumni in ways that help us make more informed decisions on our communications, alumni volunteering programmes and fundraising.
 We do this to develop a better understanding of our alumni and supporters and to help us engage with them and fundraise most effectively in line with our charitable objectives.

-The Development & Alumni Relations Office at Aberystwyth University (DARO) is committed to protecting your privacy through compliance with the the General Data Protection Regulation, Data Protection Act 2018, and by observing best practice.
+The Development & Alumni Relations Office at Aberystwyth University (DARO) is committed to protecting your privacy through compliance with the UK General Data Protection Regulation, Data Protection Act 2018, and by observing best practice.

 This statement is your guide to how we record, safeguard and use the information we hold on you to keep in touch with you and to further the charitable aims of the University though our volunteering and fundraising.

 For further information on the University’s data protection policy and guidance, together with the contact details of the University’s Data Protection Officer, please see the link below:

 How we collect information